db0htc/gyroheadtracker/README.md

 # usage

-1. upload files
-2. assemble mount
+1. assemble mount
-3. mount mount to hat
+2. mount mount to hat

-4. look at center of monitor and press calibrate button
+3. look at center of monitor and press calibrate button

 This project should work with any ESP-32-S3 adjacent board, and any BNO080 gyro using I2C, but i recommend the three links above for plug and play simplicity